 \item for every vertex $u\neq v$ one of these these ring-intervals contains $u$ (vertex $v$ must not appear in one of these intervals), and

 \item if $u$ is contained in a ring-interval in $\ema{I}((v,w))$, then $w$ is a first vertex from $v$ to $u$. \end{enumerate}

 Let $\ri{F}$ be a vertex order.
-We say \emph{$v\in V$ given $\ri{F}$ suffices a shortest path $k$-SIRS}, if there exists an arc-labeling for $G$ that maps every outgoing arc of $v$ to at most $k$ ring-intervals in $\ri{F}$, such that $v$ satisfies the three constraints above. \end{definition}
+We say that \emph{$v\in V$ given $\ri{F}$ suffices a shortest path $k$-SIRS}, if there exists a directed edge-labeling for $G$ that maps every outgoing directed edge of $v$ to at most $k$ ring-intervals in $\ri{F}$, such that $v$ satisfies the three constraints above. \end{definition}